Food Fun & News

 Your pantry may be stocked with tomato sauce you bought the last time there was a sale, but it always should go in the fridge after you open it.
 “In the old days, a lot of us used to keep tomato sauce in the pantry,” Lydia Buchtmann, spokeswoman for the Food Safety Information Council, told HuffPost Australia, “but since then these products have gotten a lot healthier, so they’ve got less unhealthy preservatives in them like salt.”

 Although your favorite hot dog condiment won’t spoil if it’s kept in the pantry, keeping it in the fridge removes any risk of your Dijon losing the flavor you love.
 Plus, it’ll last longer if it’s refrigerated.
-Find out the best place to store the rest of your condiments.
+Find out the best place to store 11 other condiments.

 Surprised?
 You may be used to keeping your bananas in prime pantry real estate, but if you keep them there, they just keep ripening.
 When they’re ready to eat, put them in the fridge, the Academy of Nutrition and Dietetics says.
 If the peels turn brown, they’ll still be good to eat.